 Types of encryption for cloud storage

 If you’re new to cryptography, the process of mathematically locking and unlocking packets of data can be complicated.
 This article describes cloud encryption in a way that’s easy to understand.
-If you’re looking for a more technical explanation of how Proton handles cloud storage encryption, you can read the Proton Drive security model.
+If you’re looking for a more technical explanation of how Proton handles cloud storage encryption, you can read the Proton Drive security model(new window).

 Encryption allows you to send, receive, and store information in a way that only makes that information readable to people with the correct key.